2022–23 Indian Super League

 The 2022–23 Indian Super League was the ninth season of the Indian Super League, the first season as the only top division, and the 27th season of top-tier Indian football.
 It commenced on 7 October 2022 and concluded with the final on 18 March 2023.

 Jamshedpur were the defending premiers and Hyderabad were the defending champions.

-Mumbai City became champions by winning their second League Winners' Shield, and Mohun Bagan won their first ISL cup title, defeating Bengaluru in the final.
+Mumbai City became champions by winning their second League Winners' Shield, and ATK Mohun Bagan won their first ISL cup title, defeating Bengaluru in the final.